beddalumia/condmatlab_sissa/SolidStateLab/README.md

 **SolidStateLab** consists of three distinct projects, tackled within the infamous *Solid-State Problems* course given by prof. Stefano de Gironcoli at SISSA.
 Main focus is electronic structure theory, ranging from more-or-less-realistic tight binding calculations on 2D materials to berry-phase-related properties of minimalistic topological models.
-The final problem set on lattice dynamics shifts towards a more quantitative point of view, focusing on accurate reproduction of experimental literature.
+The final problem set on lattice dynamics shifts towards a more quantitative approach, focusing on accurate reproduction of experimental literature.

 -------------------